5 DAYS FROM $1,099

 Today we fly from Varanasi to Agra, home to the inimitable Taj Mahal.
 After lunch at a local restaurant, we head out to explore Agra Fort, a UNESCO World Heritage Site that is more of a walled city than a fortress.
 Its vast walls embody the power and wealth of the Mughal leaders who built it.
 After a tour of its interior, we return to the hotel for an evening at leisure and dinner on your own.

 Unforgettable Moment: This morning, we visit India’s most iconic landmark, the magnificent Taj Mahal.
 This UNESCO World Heritage Site, a splendid marble wonder, was built by Shah Jahan as a mausoleum for his favorite wife, Mumtaz Mahal.
 After time to take it all in, we return to our hotel for lunch on your own and an afternoon at leisure.
-Late this afternoon, you can join an optional "Taj at Sunset" tour.
-Dinner is at the hotel tonight.
+Late this afternoon, we’ll embark on the "Taj at Sunset" tour.

 Exploring Jaipur with a home-hosted dinner